vanshajvr/FinTrack/README.md

-# FinTrack
+# FinTrack 💰

 **Take control of your money, one transaction at a time.**

-FinTrack is a full-stack web application that helps users track, categorize, and visualize their personal income and expenses.
-It provides a simple and intuitive interface to manage finances and gain insights into spending habits.
+FinTrack is a **pure Streamlit app** for tracking personal income and expenses.
+Add transactions, categorize them, and visualize your finances—all in one interactive dashboard.
+Fully deployable on **Streamlit Cloud** for free.

 ---

 ## Features
 - Add income and expense transactions
-- Categorize transactions for better clarity
+- Categorize transactions
-- View transactions in a clean list
+- View all transactions in a clean list
-- Visualize financial data using interactive charts (via Streamlit frontend)
+- Summary of total income, expenses, and balance
-- Robust backend with Flask and SQLite
+- Built entirely in Streamlit with SQLite database

 ---

 ## Tech Stack
-- **Backend:** Flask, SQLite
-- **Frontend:** Streamlit
+- **Frontend & Backend:** Streamlit
-- **Other:** Flask-CORS, Requests
+- **Database:** SQLite
-- **Deployment:** Streamlit Cloud / Heroku
+- **Deployment:** Streamlit Cloud (free)

 ---

 ## Installation

 1. Clone the repository:
 ```bash
 git clone https://github.com/your-username/FinTrack.git
 cd FinTrack